 The category for the issue should probably be set to GUI and left open, as there may be other lists that could use some better sorting since Qt's default qSort() is case-sensitive, with the uppercase items grouped before lowercase.

-#8 Updated by John Tull over 2 years ago
+#8 Updated by John Tull almost 3 years ago

 This appears to have resurfaced for OS X in trunk.
 I'm using a Yosemite homebrew build of qgis-26 HEAD, and many of the drop-down lists are in chaotic order.
 For example, opening an R processing function, "Summary Statistics" and selecting the 'layer' drop down produces a list that is in no apparent order.
 I have seen this elsewhere in QGIS, but perhaps localized to plugins and processing tools.
 I have not been able to thoroughly determine how pervasive the issue is.